Vincent and Flavia Dance ‘Til Dawn with new show

 While the dancing is inspired by the likes of Fred Astaire and Ginger Rogers and Gene Kelly and Cyd Charisse, Dance ‘Til Dawn is a tongue-in-cheek pastiche that really doesn’t take itself too seriously.

 This is a fun show – a loving celebration of the golden age of Hollywood and the dance duos that left their legacy on the era.
 The story is undemanding with plenty of laugh-out-loud moments, the costumes and sets are eye-catching, the singing is superb and the dancing is plentiful and first-class.

 Really, I can’t see why anyone wouldn’t want to Dance ‘Til Dawn when Vincent and Flavia are leading the way…

-A version of this review features on the Milton Keynes Citizen website.
+A version of this review featured on the Milton Keynes Citizen website.

-I have also written a review of Dance ‘Til Dawn for Total MK.
+I also wrote a review of Dance ‘Til Dawn for Total MK.